Sometimes we all feel like failures at work. Over the past week, I heard or experienced myself all of the following and more:

 To be honest, I have struggled for years with the concept of reappraisal.
 Even though David Rock’s book provides ample supporting evidence from neuroscientific research, the whole idea still seemed iffy to me.
 Emotions are incredibly important for me and my goal has always been to learn how to stay with my negative emotions, analyze them, get to the root cause and work on resolving that.
 Making conscious efforts to change my feelings seemed like cheating.

 But I have to admit that reappraisal can be very effective in the workplace when you are stuck in negative emotion and you don’t have the time and mental bandwidth to thoroughly examine and endure the emotion.
-It provides tools to alter the way you think about the situation and pull you out from the feeling of failure.
+It provides tools to alter the way you think about the situation and pull you away from feeling like a failure at work.

 I have a weekly plan for preparing my blog posts – I write the first draft on Tuesday night, do the first edit on Thursdays, work on formatting and visuals over the weekend and publish at the beginning of the following week.
 It gives me structure and a sense of accomplishment for reaching each of the minute milestones.